vdumaslan/cod-multiagent-ecommerce/copilot-v2/src/ui/README.md

 React + Tailwind frontend for the multi-agent BI demo.
 This UI calls a local Python API (`copilot_v2.apps.ui_api`) that simulates agent/model behavior with placeholder outputs.

+Assumption: commands in this README are run from the repository root (`cod-multiagent-ecommerce/`) unless stated otherwise.

 ## What this demo shows

 - Query input and loading flow